 4. How long until I receive a letter after first sponsoring?

-You should receive a letter from your sponsored child within the first two months of commencing sponsorship.
+You should usually receive a letter from your sponsored child within the first two months of commencing sponsorship.
 Sometimes letters may take a little longer than this if there has been a recent crisis or natural disaster.
-The first letter is often a basic introductory letter sharing some information about your sponsored child, their family and the area they live in.
+The first letter is often a basic introductory message sharing some information about your sponsored child, their family and the area they live in.
 The letters tend to get more personalised and unique the more you get to know one another and the more your sponsored child increases their literacy skills.

 Some Compassion centres have children waiting for sponsors write this letter before they are officially sponsored and save it on file, so that you don’t have to wait as long for an initial letter when they get the good news!